grrowl/jekyll-titled-link/README.md

 {% titled_link https://github.com %}
 ```

-The first argument to the `tweet` tag must be the tweet URL, but everything after that is optional.
-You can pass
-any parameter supported by the [Twitter oEmbed API](https://dev.twitter.com/docs/api/1/get/statuses/oembed) in the form
-`key='value'`.

 # Caching

 To avoid downloading every linked page on rebuild, we cache the titles in a directory named `.link-cache`.
 It will never update after the initial check, but you can safely delete `.link-cache` to recreate it on next load, and refresh all link titles.